 In Minnesota, you can pursue compensation from anyone who bears less fault than you do for the crash.
 However, your compensation award will be reduced by your percentage of fault for the crash.
 For example, if you are 10 percent at fault because you were speeding slightly when the crash occurred, your compensation award would be reduced by 10 percent.
 In other words, you would still be able to collect 90% of the damages you sustained.

 You can discuss this law in more detail with one of the licensed attorneys at TSR Injury Law if you schedule a free consultation.

 Injured in a Car Crash and Need Legal Help?
 Call TSR Injury Law Today

 At TSR Injury Law, we know how difficult the aftermath of a car crash can be physically, financially and emotionally.
 We have assisted many crash victims as they sought compensation for damages.
 We have extensive knowledge of the legal process, including how insurance companies try to avoid paying fair compensation to crash victims.

-Our firm has obtained more than $150 million over more than 20 years representing injury victims in Minnesota.
+Our firm has obtained $300 million over more than 20 years representing injury victims in Minnesota.
 The consultation is free of charge.
 There are no upfront fees for hiring our attorneys.
 We do not get paid unless you get paid through a settlement or courtroom victory.

 We are here to help.
 Phone: (612) TSR-TIME.